Finalist

 Impacting lifes

 Ludinata is a visionary educator transforming entrepreneurship education.
-Since 2020, Ludinata has transformed UPM into a global launchpad for job creators, engaging 81,635 students in 235 entrepreneurship and startup programs, resulting in 18,556 student entrepreneurs running businesses on campus and 1,089 graduate entrepreneurs sustaining ventures post-graduation.
+Since 2020, he has transformed UPM into a global launchpad for job creators, engaging 81,635 students in 235 entrepreneurship and startup programs, resulting in 18,556 student entrepreneurs running businesses on campus and 1,089 graduate entrepreneurs sustaining ventures post-graduation.
 His leadership has catalyzed 662 officially registered startups, generating MYR 6,350,029 in funding and grants, with 32 companies securing support from seed investors, venture capitalists, and pitching competitions.

-As a certified Ministry of Human Resources Accredited Trainer and MARA Entrepreneur Consultant, Ludinata has trained 205 entrepreneurship educators through Train-the-Trainer programs, amplifying his impact across Malaysia and beyond.
+As a certified Ministry of Human Resources Accredited Trainer and MARA Entrepreneur Consultant, he has trained 205 entrepreneurship educators through Train-the-Trainer programs, amplifying his impact across Malaysia and beyond.
 His 9 international entrepreneurship programs, including the 2023 Bali Career & Entrepreneurship Enhancement Program, and 155 collaborations with agencies, industries, NGOs, and global universities (e.g., Shell, MTDC) provide unparalleled networks.

-Ludinata’s inclusive approach ensures accessibility, mentoring 150 female founders, 100 indigenous entrepreneurs, and 5 students with disabilities thriving in entrepreneurship programs.
+Ludinata’s inclusive approach ensures accessibility, mentoring 150 female founders, 50 indigenous entrepreneurs, and 5 students with disabilities thriving in entrepreneurship programs.
 His 37% operating budget allocation for entrepreneurship, secured through UPM’s 2013 Entrepreneurship Policy, ensures systemic support.
 Ludinata’s scalable model, blending technology, mentorship, and global partnerships, raises a bold question: how far can his vision reshape entrepreneurship education?
 With unmatched impact, innovation, and inclusivity, Ludinata is not just teaching entrepreneurship—he is igniting a global movement to empower future generations.

 LEARNINGS